amolvaze/HobbyProject/README.md

 to use Split or regular expressions, so startsWith & endsWith functions of JavaScript are used to solve the problem.
 Again, we are looping through array & with the help of char at we are doing comparisons.
 Function finally returns the fixed or rectified path.

+New file of sorting function has been added to repo.
+This is file which has a function to sort words of a given sentence.

 Conclusion:- Enjoyed working on project!